ottenwbe/bosh-install/README.md

 #### Subnets ###

 Recall, the target environment comprises two networks.
-The public network for the internet facing systems, i.e., the nat instance and the jumpbox, and the private network for bosh.
+The public network for the internet facing systems, i.e., the nat instance, and the private network for bosh.
-In the example those networks are define in the file ```src/subnets.tf```.
+In the example those networks are defined in the file ```src/subnets.tf```.

 ```hcl-terraform
 /** public subnet for the nat instance and the jumpbox */